 The Solvency II regulatory framework, which governs industry regulation and prudential capital requirements within the European Union, became effective from 1 January 2016.
-In the United Kingdom (UK) the Prudential Regulation Authority (PRA) continues to apply the Solvency II regulatory framework, following the end of the Brexit transitional period on 31 December 2020.
+In the United Kingdom (UK) the Prudential Regulation Authority (PRA) continues to apply the Solvency II regulatory framework while the UK transitions onto the Solvency UK regime.

-The purpose of the Solvency and Financial Condition Report (SFCR) is to provide information required by the Solvency II regulatory framework in respect of the Aviva plc Group (the Group) at 31 December 2021.
+The purpose of the Solvency and Financial Condition Report (SFCR) is to provide information required by the Solvency II regulatory framework in respect of the Aviva plc Group (the Group) at 31 December 2022.
 This report sets out aspects of the Group's business and performance, system of governance, risk profile, valuation methods used for solvency purposes and its capital management practices.
 The SFCR has been prepared in accordance with the relevant PRA rules and Solvency II regulations.